MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-creating-a-key-container-and-generating-keys.md

 ---
-Description: 'Creates a named key container and adds a signature key pair and an exchange key pair to the container.' ms.assetid: 'b9d13024-0e53-4930-9962-a2a0d0cb88de'
+Description: Creates a named key container and adds a signature key pair and an exchange key pair to the container. ms.assetid: b9d13024-0e53-4930-9962-a2a0d0cb88de
-title: 'Example C Program: Creating a Key Container and Generating Keys'
+title: Example C Program Creating a Key Container and Generating Keys ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example C Program: Creating a Key Container and Generating Keys